 Second hand means it’s been used (or preloved, as we at reboxed like to call it).

 This means that not all refurbished devices are created equal.
 Some devices get the refurbished tag even if someone has simply opened the box then decided to return the phone.
-At reboxed, our premium phones, which are rated 5.0★, are either returns or just had a new battery or new screen fitted.
+At reboxed, our premium phones, which are rated 5.0★, are often returns or just had a few minor repairs to get it looking and working as good as new.

 There are many reasons why a store, reseller or customer might send a phone back, from scratches to technical defects, but most refurbished mobiles fall into one of three groups: